sandipanpaul06/SISSSCO/README.md

    ```

- D. Run wavelet_decomposition.py to time-frequency imagee dataset for wavelet decomposition:
+1.4.
+Run wavelet_decomposition.py to time-frequency imagee dataset for wavelet decomposition:

-   i.
+1.4.1.
 Constraint: the dataset shape of both neutral and sweep classes need to be the same.
 If not, the summary statistic dataset with higher number of qualified samples need to be resized to have the same size as the dataset with lower number of qualified samples.

-   ii.
+1.4.2.
 To view the necessary arguments, run:
    ```sh
    python wavelet_decomposition.py -h
    ```